visual-svelte/vsbook/src/routes/vss/05-svelte-intro.md

 # SVELTE for Storytelling

+In this section, I will briefly introduce Svelte; the mechanics of  outline what Svelte is and how it can help us build visual stories.

 Svelte comes with lots of functionality to help us create interactive stories.

-In this section, I will briefly outline what Svelte is and how it can help us build visual stories.

 In the rest of the mini-chapters in this section, I focus on specific packages that come out-the-box with Svelte.